wilbyang/ybcompiler/README.md

 ```

 4. In the web interface:
-   - Enter the filename to watch (e.g., "example.c" or "Example.java")
+   - Enter the filename to watch
-   - Click "Watch File"
+   - Select your preferred compiler and output format
-   - Make changes to your source file and see IR updates in real-time
+   - Add any compiler flags (e.g., -O2 for optimization)
-   - Use "Capture Current Version" to save snapshots
+   - Watch real-time updates as you modify the file
-   - Compare different versions using the comparison view
+   - Capture versions to compare different implementations or compiler settings

 ## Command Line Options